The Ultimate Packing guide for Portugal

 Phone battery backups and SIM cards

-Most places have free WIFI you just have to ask.
-We have a friend that only uses WIFI when she travels and she did just fine for a couple of weeks here.
+Most places have free Wi-Fi; you just have to ask.
+We have a friend who only uses WIFI when she travels, and she did just fine for a couple of weeks here.

 Cosmetics and Lotions